 The weekend downtime between the two conventions made me think about where else I can get my political fix once the conventions are over.

-First and foremost, of course, is DECLARE YOURSELF.
+DECLARE YOURSELF.
 A collection of powerful essays about the importance of raising your voice and using your vote!

 Fiction: